Foreign relations of Moldova: Relations with the European Union

 Moldova aspires to join the European Union and is implementing its first three-year Action Plan within the framework of the European Neighbourhood Policy (ENP) of the EU.

-As regards to its energy policy, Moldova was an observer to the treaty establishing Energy Community from the outset (2006).
+As regards its energy policy, Moldova was an observer to the treaty establishing Energy Community from the outset (2006).
 Following its interest in full membership, the European Commission was mandated to carry out negotiations with Moldova in 2007.
 In December 2009, the Energy Community Ministerial Council decided on the accession, but made it conditional to amendment of Moldova's gas law.
 Moldova joined the Energy Community as a full-fledged member in March 2010.